UnionOfRAD/manual/en/models/using-an-entity.md

 </div>

 ### Basic Finder Methods
-Lithium also provides some additional basic methods around the `find()` method which make your code less verbose and easier to read:
+li3 also provides some additional basic methods around the `find()` method which make your code less verbose and easier to read:

 ```
 // Read all posts